FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/apply_license_ibm_i.md

 DSPSYSVAL SYSVAL(QSRLNBR)
 System value . . . . . : QSRLNBR
 Description . . . . . : System serial number
-: 06890AP
+Serial number . . . . : 06890AP
 ```

-In this example, you would provide the CPU ID` 06890AP`.
+In this example, you would provide the CPU ID 06890AP.

 > **Note**
 >